arnaumolera/arnaumolera.github.io/README.md

 # Web Portfolio

-This is a simple (yet beautiful  ^^) web portfolio I made to show some work I've done.
+This is a simple (yet beautiful  ^^) web portfolio I made to show some of the work I've done.

 ### Demo